kristingmunder/RedCapHealthFair/docs/required_programs.md

 ## [Travis](https://travis-ci.org)

 Travis is a service that links with GitHub to enable *continuous integration*.
-With continuous integrations, we can write programmable tests that are checked every time we make make changes to our repository or files.
+With continuous integrations, we can write programmable tests that are checked every time we make changes to our repository or files.
 This allows us to simply make changes, save our progress, and immediately receive feedback, via Travis, indicating whether our changes broke any of our rules or tests we set up to catch errors.
-Think of this as like an automated spell checker, but instead of spelling, it's checking for whatever we need to it to check for; i.e., valid variable names and/or branching logic, etc. Additionally, travis enables us to encrypt files that need to be on our internet repository that need to be stored securely.
+Think of this as like an automated spell checker, but instead of spelling, it's checking for whatever we need to it to check for;
+i.e., valid variable names and/or branching logic, etc. Additionally, travis enables us to encrypt files that need to be on our internet repository that need to be stored securely.

 To install travis you'll need Ruby (Another programming language).
-Use this chocolaty command (macOS users can skip this step since mac comes with ruby already installed):
+Use this chocolaty command:

+Windows:
-`$ choco install ruby`
+ - `$ choco install ruby`

+macOS:
+ - `$ brew install ruby`

 Then use ruby to install travis: